 Cisco reports that 85% of the respondents agree that cybersecurity is more important now than before the pandemic.
 In 2021, 33% of the firms surveyed by IDG plan to spend more time on security management activities.

 Also, according to Gartner, two thirds of global enterprises are going to increase their investment in cybersecurity during 2022.

 In particular, virtual desktops and remote desk biometric identification can enhance cybersecurity today.
 Yet, companies should have a structured approach to IT operations to be on guard now.

 A critical requirement of telecommuting has shaped current HR remote working trends.
 Due to this, HR leaders are forced to review their usual practices.

 With hiring and onboarding move online, HR needs to invent a worker’s virtual journey.
 Performance management and firing practices also demand transformations today.
 Departing from in-person conversations, HR specialists should adjust these practices to working from home.

 Cultivating virtual socialization is also one of the key work from home trends.
 Lack of interaction is the greatest loss for remote teams.
 That is why video meetings and online ‘corridor chats’ should become regular practices now.

-Time-off working from home socialization is just as important.
+Time-off and socialization when working from home are just as important.
 To this end, after-work online sessions can boost emotional bonds and provide effective workflows.